 Vereen’s stage debut came in 1965 in the play The Prodigal Son.
-In 1967 he received a part in the Broadway play, Sweet Charity, and starred with Sammy Davis Jr. in the film adaptation the next year.
-Vereen continued to receive regular work on Broadway but his recognition by critics as a major performer came with his role as Judas in the 1971 play Jesus Christ Superstar.
-In 1972 Vereen received a Tony Award for Best Actor in a musical for his leading role in Pippin.
-In 1975 he performed with Barbra Streisand and hosted a short-lived variety show called Comin at Ya!
-In 1977 Vereen achieved his greatest success in his portrayal of the character Chicken George in the TV mini series Roots which earned him an Emmy nomination.
-Vereen continued to work as a guest star on numerous TV variety shows, sitcoms, and specials into the first decade of the 21st Century including the Muppet Show (1976), The Jesse Owens Story (1984), Intruders (1992), Grey’s Anatomy (2007), and Law and Order (2008).
+In 1967, he received a part in the Broadway play, Sweet Charity, and starred with Sammy Davis Jr. in the film adaptation the next year.
+Vereen continued to receive regular work on Broadway, but his recognition by critics as a major performer came with his role as Judas in the 1971 play Jesus Christ Superstar.
+In 1972, Vereen received a Tony Award for Best Actor in a musical for his leading role in Pippin.
+In 1975, he performed with Barbra Streisand and hosted a short-lived variety show called Comin at Ya!
+In 1977, Vereen achieved his greatest success with his portrayal of the character Chicken George in the TV mini series Roots, which earned him an Emmy nomination.
+Vereen continued to work as a guest star on numerous TV variety shows, sitcoms, and specials into the first decade of the 21st century including the Muppet Show (1976), The Jesse Owens Story (1984), Intruders (1992), Grey’s Anatomy (2007), and Law and Order (2008).
 Vereen’s stage credits also include Hair (1969), I’m Not Rappaport (1989), Jelly’s Last Jam (1992), Chicago (1999), and Wicked (2005).